Nachiket16/Advance_Java/JS Tutorial Practice/Basic_info.md

 - 1- Use script tag at the bottom in body tag
 - As browser parse file from top to bottom, if it's on top it will take
 - time to exec the JS on top and loading will take time

+- Variable naming Rule

+- Cannot be a reserved keyword
+- Cannot start with the number
+- Can't contain a space of hyphen(-)
+- Use camelCase
+___

+- JS is a dynamic type language
+- Meaning variable type is changeable